Euro Winners Cup: Qualification

 From 2013 to 2016, just one club from each European nation qualified – the champions of their highest level of beach soccer competition (be it a national league or knockout cup).
 The host country was also allowed to enter two additional clubs – the club based in the host city of the event and their national league/cup runners-up.
 The defending champions also earned automatic qualification regardless of domestic performance.
 Other runners-up were also sometimes accepted at the discretion of BSWW.

 In 2017, the Preliminary Round was introduced – a qualifying stage open to any and all clubs that do not qualify automatically, regardless of where they placed in their nation's domestic league/cup competition.
-The successful clubs progress to the competition proper.
+The successful clubs progress to the competition proper..
+In 2018 the qualification was transformed into the Euro Winners Challenge, the secondary continental competition that qualify the winner to the EWC quarterfinal (2018-2023) or the following EWC edition (2024-present).

 In 2019, BSWW overhauled the qualification system, adopting one based upon the UEFA coefficient ranking used in the UEFA Champions League.
 In this system, more than one club from stronger national leagues – those featuring higher quality clubs and players – qualify for the competition.
 The strength of each league is determined by analysing the performance of clubs in the EWC on a country-by-country basis over the previous five editions.
 Currently, three clubs (league champions, runners-up and third place) from the top six ranked countries qualify to the competition (as of 2022 these are: Portugal, Russia, Spain, Ukraine, Germany and Poland).
 Two clubs (league champions and runners-up) from the leagues ranked seventh, eighth and ninth qualify (as of 2022 these are: Turkey, Italy and Belgium).
 And the remaining countries ranked tenth and lower continue to have just one club qualify – their league champions.
 The preliminary round remains in place, as do additional slots for the host club and defending champions.

 In 2020 and 2021, qualification was completely abandoned due to health concerns and travel constraints caused by the COVID-19 pandemic meaning many clubs could not compete.
 The competition was opened up to simply any club in Europe that was able and willing to participate; the competition format was also altered accordingly for these editions.
 Since 2022, clubs from Russia have been banned from entering in accordance with sanctions imposed by FIFA and UEFA in response to the Russian invasion of Ukraine.